ReinMusk/ReinMusk/README.md

 I am a Beginning С# Developer <img src="https://c.tenor.com/KmE5I6tPv_MAAAAS/papich-arthas.gif" width="50"> from Russia.

-- 🔭 I study at the College of Information Technology and Communications.
+- 🏫 I study at the College of Information Technology and Communications.
-- 🌱 Exploring Technical Content Writing.
 - 🧠 Basic knowledge of the С#.

 ---